alchemy-bootcamp-one-spring-2018/bus-mall/README.md

 ## The Developer

-* clean simple organized ability to change in the future
 * As a developer, I need files that adhere to the separation of concerns so that my code is clean and easy to understand should I need to go back and refactor it.
+* As a developer, I need comments and pseudo code to mark out the data tree that I have drawn up so that I can approach my code methodically.
-* As a developer, I need
+* As a developer, I need images that will function as buttons so that my app is more user friendly.
-*
+* As a developer, I want the Index page to be visually appealing so that my user feels welcome and happy to interact with the product.

 ## The Focus Group (User)